JJF1962/Credit_Risk_Analysis/README.md

 ![insert an image](https://github.com/JJF1962/Credit_Risk_Analysis/blob/main/Images/Delivery%201%20balaced%20accurancy%20score.%20PNG.PNG)

-As shown in image below the results for the Delivery 1 were:
+As shown in image below the other results for the Delivery 1 were:

 * Presision (High Risk):  1%
 * Precision (Low Risk): 100%